 Lecture attendance and active participation in class is expected from all students.
 5% of the final grade will be based on attendance (no more than 3 unexcused absences) and 5% on class participation (e.g. asking/answering question, participating in discussion).
-In addition to participation during lectures, students will be evaluated based on four homework assignments, a synthesis paper, an oral presentation, two midterms and a final.
+In addition to participation during lectures, students will be evaluated based on four homework assignments, an oral presentation, two midterms and a final.

-Email communication will be used to distribute class information, updates and changes to the syllabus.
+Email communication will be used to distribute class information, updates and changes.